rosa-abf/abf-doc/content/v1/projects.md

 ### Input:

 group_id:
 : _Optional_ **Integer** identifier of group which will be project owner.
-By default current user will be project owner.
+By default (empty request) current user will be project owner.

 ### Request: